enthus1ast/nimCloudflareDynDns/README.md

 if you like extend the sites.txt list with your favourite ip resolver sites.

-- compile renewIP: `nim c -d:release renewIp.nim`
+- compile renewIP: `nim c -d:release renewIP.nim`
 - call renewIP periodically (via cron, sheduled task, etc...) to refresh your cloudflare dns record: